mountetna/monoetna/decisions/adr-0002-orchestrate-etls.md

 ### Understanding Etna Helper Code

 - Many ETLs take advantage of shared Python code, which then requires ETL authors to be familiar with the structure and methods available in the helper classes.
 For example, there is a set of methods for single-cell file linking.
-However, DAG authors really need to be familiar with the methods, their arguments, and the defaults, in order to create single-cell tasks in Airflow.
+However, DAG authors really need to be familiar with the methods, their arguments, and the defaults, in order to use these helper methods to create single-cell tasks in Airflow.
 We do provide documentation for the `Etna` provider, but it still seems like a barrier for the data scientists to authoring their own ETLs.
 Perhaps some templates to copy from (i.e. in `coprojects_template`) would help adoption.
+A Polyphemus UI to help configure ETLs, like the REDCap configuration UI (i.e. universal linker), may make linker configuration more accessible to non-engineering users.

 ### Logging and Monitoring